 A TRAINING TEAM WHO WALKS THE TALK

-Interchange Tomo in Denmark and Percolab in Canada and Europe are more than profit companies who have been living horizontal cultures for many years – with their local and global client work, in the way they do business and in our internal operations.
+Percolab, a for more than profit company, has been living horizontal culture for many years with our local and global client work, in the way we do business and in our internal operations.
 We have united a skilled international team for this training with two special guests from Denmark!

 Samantha Slade, Co-founder Percolab, Quebec and ECTO coworking